 - Reporting and analytics: Vend Lite and Vend Pro both include custom analytics reporting with the ability to filter data, similar to Lightspeed.
 Pro comes with advanced reporting functions, including discounts, employee insights, seasonal trends, and gift card analytics.

 Vend’s entry-level Lite plan is limited to businesses that process $20,000 in sales per month.
-To process anything higher requires upgrading to the Pro plan, at $129 to $159 per month.
+To process anything higher requires upgrading to the Pro plan, which costs $159 per month when billed monthly.
 Adding ecommerce features or additional integrations to customize your Vend POS can add more subscription costs.
-Depending on your store’s needs, Vend can get pretty pricey pretty fast.

 Alternatives to Cloud POS Systems

 A locally-installed POS system stores data to a specific computer or device and cannot be remotely accessed.
 This is most popular among foodservice businesses, typically operating legacy POS systems.
-For example, SpeedLine, Aloha, and Micros have been around for decades and operate by networking several terminals through a central server that is usually housed in a business’s back office.
-Locally-installed POS only work on-site and cannot be accessed via the internet, so you can only make updates and view reports from your business location.
+For example, SpeedLine, Aloha, and MICROS have been around for decades and operate by networking several terminals through a central server that is usually housed in a business’s back office.
+A locally-installed POS only works on-site and cannot be accessed via the internet, so you can only make updates and view reports from your business location.